Statistics of ranks, determinants and characteristic polynomials of rational matrices: Main results

 Next we give an upper bound on the cardinality of $\cP_n(\Q;H,f)$.

 \begin{theorem} Uniformly over $f\in \Q[X]$, we have

 \end{theorem}

-We do not have a matching lower bound of $\#\cP_n(\Q;H,f)$.
+We do not have a matching lower bound on $\#\cP_n(\Q;H,f)$ for $n\ge 3$.
 However, if we fix the elements on the diagonal and we let all entries above the diagonal vary in $\cF(H)$ and zeros under the diagonal (in which case, the fixed characteristic polynomial $f$ splits over $\Q$), then we get